MMurugharaj/MMurugharaj/README.md

 ### Hi there!!! 👋
-My Name is Murugharaj Malagi and I'm a Mechanical Engineer 🌱 I’m currently learning Python
+My Name is Murugharaj Malagi and I'm a Mechanical Engineer.

+🌱 I’m currently learning Python.
 <!--
 **MMurugharaj/MMurugharaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.